ON THE MENU

 Where once children lacked access to adequate calories and sources of protein, now most Massachusetts children overconsume calorie-dense and nutrient-poor food products.
 These food products have been linked to chronic disease and are overrepresented on school lunch menus: think chicken nuggets, cheeseburgers, frozen pizza, hot dogs, deli meat.
 At the same time, 9 out of 10 Massachusetts children under-consume fruits, vegetables, whole grains, and proteins high in fiber and other critical nutrients.

-The Massachusetts Healthy School Lunch Bill has the power to change that.
+The Massachusetts Healthy School Lunch Coalition has the power to change that.

 Unhealthy menus, unhealthy children